Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 # What is computer graphics?
-This simply refers to any pictorial representation created or manipulated using computers, It includes sketches, drawings and visual material
+This simply refers to any pictorial representation created or manipulated using computers, It includes sketches, drawings and visual materials that convey information through digital picture elements called pixels.
+These graphics can range from simple 2D drawings to complex 3D renderings.